BeiDouMS/BeiDou-Server/README.md

 #### Configuring the project

-The easiest way to set up your project is to load the repository directly into a new IntelliJ project.
+The easiest way to set up your project is to clone the repository directly into a new IntelliJ project.

 1. Install IntelliJ
 2. Create a new "Project from Version Control..."